Pièce : 57, rue Louis-Pasteur, pièce 119

 Courriel professionnel : carissima.mathen@uOttawa.ca

-Professor Mathen joined the Faculty as Associate Professor in 2011.
-She teaches Constitutional Law, Criminal Law, and Comparative Civil Liberties.
+Carissima Mathen, LSM joined the Faculty in 2011, and is Full Professor of Law.
+She teaches Canadian Constitutional and Criminal Law, as well as seminars in Advanced Constitutional Law.
+She served as Vice-Dean (Academic) of the English Program from 2017-2019.
 Prior to joining the University of Ottawa, Professor Mathen was a member of the Faculty of Law, University of New Brunswick.
 From 1994-2001, she was Counsel and, later, Director of Litigation for the Women's Legal Education and Action Fund (LEAF) undertaking equality rights litigation before the Supreme Court of Canada and other courts.
 She was involved in some of the most formative Charter cases of the Lamer court including Vriend v Alberta, R v RDS, Winnipeg Child and Family Services v G, M v H, R v Darrach and R v Mills.

 Professor Mathen was one of the first legal academics to live tweet from the Supreme Court of Canada.
-She is one of the faculty's most active media commentators, appearing on such programs as The Current, Power and Politics, CTV National News, The Agenda, and BBC The World.
-She has published numerous op eds and is regularly cited in national print and online media.
+She is a noted media commentator, has published numerous op eds and is regularly cited in national print and online media.
+In 2016, she received the Faculty's Award for Excellence in Media Relations.
+In 2018, the University of Ottawa honoured her long-standing commitment to public discourse with its Media Relations Award (Commentary).

 - "Crowdsourcing Sexual Objectification" (2014) Laws 3, no. 3: 529-552